A quantum algorithm for simulating non-sparse Hamiltonians: Data structure and quantum walk

 \section{Data structure and quantum walk}

-We first give a precise definition of the memory structure that holds the entries of the Hamiltonian, and then show how this memory structure can be used to prepare states that will allow us to perform fast Hamiltonian simulation even for dense matrices. \begin{definition}[Data Structure] Let $H\in\mathbb{C}^{N\times N}$ be a Hermitian matrix (where $N = 2^n$), and $\Lambda = \max\{\pnorm{1}{H}, \norm{H}\}$.
+We first give the precise definition of the data structure that stores the entries of the Hamiltonian, and then show how this data structure can be used to prepare states that will allow us to perform fast Hamiltonian simulation even for dense matrices.
+The data structure was introduced in in~\cite{kerenidis2016quantum}.

+\begin{definition}[Data Structure] Let $H\in\mathbb{C}^{N\times N}$ be a Hermitian matrix (where $N = 2^n$), $\pnorm{1}{H}$ being the maximum absolute row-sum norm, and $\sigma_j:= \sum_k \lvert H_{jk} \rvert$.
 Each entry $H_{jk}$ is represented with $b$ bits of precision.
 Define $D$ as an array of $N$ binary trees $D_j$ for $j \in \{0, \ldots, N-1\}$.
-Each $D_j$ corresponds to the row $H_j$, and its organization is specified by the following rules. \begin{enumerate} \item The leaf node $k$ of the tree $D_j$ stores the tuple $\bigl({H_{jk}^{*}}, \frac{\Lambda-\sigma_j}{N}\bigr)$ corresponding to the index-entry pair $(j,k,H_{jk})$. \item For the level immediately above the bottom level, i.e., the leaves, the data stored in any node is determined as follows: suppose the node has two children storing data $(a, (\Lambda-\sigma_j)/N)$, and $(b, (\Lambda-\sigma_j)/N)$ respectively.
-(Note that $a$ and $b$ are complex numbers.)
-Then the tuple that is stored in this node is given by $((|a|+|b|), 2(\Lambda-\sigma_j)/N)$. \item For an internal node above the parents-of-the-leaves level, we calculate the data stored in it by the following rule: suppose the node has two children that store tuples $(t_{00}, t_{01})$, and $(t_{10}, t_{11})$, respectively.
-Then this internal node stores the tuple $(t_{00}+t_{10}, t_{01}+t_{11})$. \end{enumerate} \end{definition} Note that for each binary tree $D_j$ in the above data structure, the tuple stored in an internal (non-leaf) node consists of two real numbers, while for a leaf node, the tuple stored in it consists of one complex number and one real number.
-The root node of $D_j$ stores the tuple $\bigl(\sum_{k=0}^{N-1}|H_{jk}^{*}|, \Lambda-\sigma_j\bigr)$.
+Each $D_j$ corresponds to the row $H_j$, and its organization is specified by the following rules. \begin{enumerate} \item The leaf node $k$ of the tree $D_j$ stores the value\footnote{Note that the conjugation here is necessary.
+See Eq.~\eqref{eq:Hij}.} ${H_{jk}^{*}}$ corresponding to the index-entry pair $(j,k,H_{jk})$. \item For the level immediately above the bottom level, i.e., the leaves, and any node level above the leaves, the data stored is determined as follows: suppose the node has two children storing data $a$, and $b$ respectively (note that $a$ and $b$ are complex numbers).
+Then the entry that is stored in this node is given by $(|a|+|b|)$. \end{enumerate} \end{definition} An example of the above data structure is shown Fig.~\ref{fig:bt-4}.
+Note that for each binary tree $D_j$ in the data structure, the value stored in an internal (non-leaf) node is a real number, while for a leaf node, the value stored is a complex number.
+The root node of $D_j$ stores the value $\sum_{k=0}^{N-1}|H_{jk}^{*}|$ and we can calculate the value $\pnorm{1}{H}-\sigma_j$ in constant time.
+In addition, $\pnorm{1}{H}$ can be computed by taking the maximum value of the roots of all the binary trees, which can be done during the construction of the data structure.

-Using this memory model, we can efficiently perform the mapping described in the following technical lemma for efficient state preparation.
+Using this data structure, we can efficiently perform the mapping described in the following technical lemma for efficient state preparation.